robert-hh/ATTiny-Watchdog-for-MicroPython/Readme.md

 Port is the name or number of the GPIO port.
 It is important not to supply a pin object, but the name, e.g. "P9" or 14.
 The GPIO pin will be initialized by the class. baudrate is the speed to be used.
-The default is 9600 and hardly changed ever.
+The default is 9600 and hardly ever changed.

 There is also a version which uses a UART in the file watchdog_uart.py.
 That one is instantiated with:

 watchdog = Watchdog(uart)

-In this case, uart has be be an uart object created with the proper baud rate.
+In this case, uart has be be an uart object created with the proper baud rate and pin assignments.

 ### Pulse version
 watchdog = Watchdog(port, status=None)